Bowling Green Massacre: Kellyanne Conway’s Terrorist Attack That Never Happened

 “Mohanad Shareef Hammadi, 25, a former resident of Iraq, was sentenced to life in federal prison, and Waad Ramadan Alwan, 31, a former resident of Iraq, was sentenced to 40 years in federal prison, followed by a life term of supervised release.
 Both defendants had pleaded guilty to federal terrorism charges,” the Justice Department says on its website.

 Alwan’s fingerprints were discovered on an unexploded IED (Improvised Explosive Device) in Iraq in 2011, prompting an investigation.
 The FBI concluded in its investigation that Hammadi and Alwan were both involved in terrorist activities in Iraq.
-The investigation into the pair found that the two continued to attempt to aid al-Qaeda while under watch by investigators while they were living in the United States, but there was never a terrorist act committed by the two in Bowling Green or anywhere else on American soil.
+The investigation into the pair found that the two continued to attempt to aid al-Qaeda while under watch by investigators while they were living in the United States, but there was never a terrorist act committed by the two in Bowling Green, or anywhere else on American soil.
 Thus, there was no “Bowling Green massacre.”

-“According to information presented by the United States in connection with today’s sentencings, Hammadi and Alwan both admitted, in FBI interviews that followed waiver of their Miranda rights, to participation in the purported material support operations in Kentucky, and both provided the FBI details of their prior involvement in insurgent activities while living in Iraq,” The Justice Department website says.
+“According to information presented by the United States in connection with today’s sentencings, Hammadi and Alwan both admitted, in FBI interviews that followed waiver of their Miranda rights, to participation in the purported material support operations in Kentucky, and both provided the FBI details of their prior involvement in insurgent activities while living in Iraq,” the Justice Department website says.
 “Both men believed their activities in Kentucky were supporting AQI.
 Alwan admitted participating in IED attacks against U.S. soldiers in Iraq, and Hammadi admitted to participating in 10 to 11 IED attacks as well as shooting at a U.S. soldier in an observation tower.”

 The phrase, “alternative facts,” was used by Kellyanne Conway during a Meet the Press interview on January 22, 2017, just two days after Donald Trump’s inauguration.
 At the time, Conway was referring to differing reports of the crowd sizes at Trump’s inauguration given by Donald Trump’s White House press spokesman, Sean Spicer, and the major media.
 According to CNN, when pressed on the issue, Conway insisted the administration was offering “alternative facts,” which caused quite a stir, even prompting sales of George Orwell’s dystopian novel, 1984, to skyrocket, due to the government in the book being heavily involved in rewriting history to suit its narratives.